 - Understanding mental health

 Students and parents are welcome to contact the student counsellors to discuss specific needs or concerns.
 To make an appointment, please call the College on 9337 5311.
-Our College counsellors are Eliza Gill, Lydia Guerra and Rebecca Pratt.
-The counsellors are available Monday through Friday.
+Counsellors are available Monday through Friday.

 Student reception is the heart of St Columba’s College, acting as a welcoming and supportive hub for all of our students.